courtesy of Ulisse Perusin, Tweet now has a rocking icon.

 - the GTK+ integration: I’m retrieving the style information straight from the

-GtkWindow embedding the Clutter stage, and even if I had to fight with the utter mess that is the themeing code, I was able to gather enough to make Clutter play nice with a GTK+ environment;
+GtkWindow embedding the Clutter stage, and even if I had to fight with the utter mess that is the themeing code, I was able to gather enough to make Clutter play nice with a GTK+ environment ((in the screencast the scrollbar handle color, for instance, comes from the theme as well as the font));

 - the small animation API I implemented on top of the Clutter animation framework, requiring a single function (plus two completely generic classes) to tween an actor between two states; for instance: